silvaxxx1/RAGKit/README.md

 PDF → LangChain → Vector DB → OpenAI
 ```

-That works for a prototype, but becomes hard to extend as requirements grow — different vector stores per environment, different embedding models, OCR for scanned documents, multimodal inputs, custom chunking rules.
+That works for a prototype, but becomes hard to extend as requirements grow — a different vector store per environment, a different embedding model, OCR for scanned documents, multimodal inputs, custom chunking rules.

 RAGKit separates these concerns behind explicit interfaces so each piece can be swapped, extended, or replaced independently.